EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 “We will now proceed.”

-“You will be presenting your classroom theory lecture on ______________________.
+“You will present your classroom theory lecture on .

 You will be observed for client protection, safety, and infection control procedures throughout the examination.